Antonio4132/Question-Entity-Detection-Based-On-Transformers/README.md

 3 Experiments were conducted to try to solve this task.
 Furthermore, the EE-NER experiment tackles only the creation of the labeled dataset, while the other 2 focus on creating the detector as well.

-The experiments are further discribe on their respectives readmes, but a short description is given:
+The experiments are further discribed on their respectives readmes, but a short description is given:

 1. **EE-NER**
 2. **EE-Especie**